 My reason was that while mobile learning (or mLearning) had finally started to catch on amongst educators, we are often a conservative lot, and I felt there was much more yet to be done – such as using the mLearning as a basis to start preparing for the real show – what learning would have to look like in a world of totally universal, ubiquitous computing.
 Well, I started this ubiquitous learning blog just over 12 months ago as a successor to a long-runing mobile learning blog.
 And what should an educator’s response be?

 Media Encoding Tools for Mobile Learning

 JANUARY 6, 2010

 mlearning #elearning The offering cited in the post is for a new cloud-based application/service called Encoding.com from a company of the same name.
-Site operators can now focus on content and the user experience while allowing us to ensure that content is available to all users on the most popular Internet and mobile devices."
 As a techie actively involved in mlearning content production every day - much of that media-based - I can fully appreciate the benefit this sort of service can offer mlearning content producers and practitioners.
+Customers can select/utilize a set of predefined conversion templates that make it easy to "transcode" a master/source file from one format into a variety of different output formats.
 Here's my quick take.

 CellCast Takes Top Honors at DemoFest 2010